-Henry joins CIT on secondment from Savills and is responsible for sales and marketing of CIT’s residential projects.
+Henry joins CIT following a six year tenure at Savills in the London Residential Development Team, focusing on Prime Central London.
+He is responsible for sales and marketing of CIT’s residential projects.

 Fergus started at CIT in March 2017 as a recent physics graduate from the University of Manchester.
 Currently, Fergus is an ACCA trainee looking to become a member by 2020.

 Fergus is responsible for assisting with day to day operations of the accounts team and financial accounting procedures and plays an important role assisting on the financials of current developments.

 Our experienced, London-based Development Team is leading some of the most exciting Projects in the capital.

 We are adept at unlocking the potential of difficult sites.
 We deliver in many ways – through a new or enhanced planning permission, a change of use, a new building or a refurbishment project.
 Often it is a combination of them all.

 We believe there’s no substitute for experience when it comes to development.
 It’s down to our local knowledge that we’ve managed to obtain planning consents for over 7 million sq ft of new development across London.

 We’re the development partner of choice for a broad range of global investors.
 We pride ourselves on consistently delivering complex schemes on time and on budget from previous landmark schemes like City Hall to current flagships such as South Bank Tower and 50 St Edmund’s Terrace.
 We are currently delivering circa £2 billion of development projects across London.

 CIT is a value-added and opportunistic real estate investor.
 Our Investment Team has executed various strategies across the UK and Europe and continues to search for opportunities to outperform.